Hero Background

 • System and Information Integrity (7 controls)

-The complexities of DFARS 7012 go beyond prime contractors simply adhering to set standards – they also must ensure that their entire multi-tiered network of subcontractors comply with DFARS requirements.
+The complexities of DFARS 7012 go beyond prime contractors simply adhering to set standards; they also must ensure that their entire multi-tiered network of subcontractors complies with DFARS CUI requirements.
 But the journey continues beyond merely understanding the 110 controls found in NIST SP 800-171; prime contractors must also have clear visibility across their entire supply chain to successfully meet DFARS 7012’s flow down requirements.